 How Much is a Kilowatt?

-Electricity used at any moment is measured in watts.
-It only makes sense that a 100-watt bulb uses 100 watts of electricity.
+It makes sense that a 100-watt bulb uses 100 watts of electricity.
 A desktop computer uses about 65 watts and a central air conditioner uses about 3,500 watts.
 Since all of the watts add up quickly, the term kilowatt is used to represent 1000 watts.
 To understand how much energy you’re using you also have to consider how long you run your appliances.
 When you use 1000 watts for an hour, that’s a kilowatt-hour.
-The key is to reduce the number of kilowatt hours you use each month in order to save money and our natural resources… and a teacher in New York has a clever idea.
+The key is to reduce the number of kilowatt hours you use each month in order to save money as well as natural resources.